How Does a Reverse Mortgage Work?

 No monthly mortgage payments are required.
-However, the borrower must continue to pay taxes and insurance and maintain the home according to FHA guidelines.
+However, the borrower must continue to occupy the home as their primary residence, pay property taxes and insurance, and maintain the home according to FHA guidelines.
+Failure to meet these requirements can trigger a loan default that may result in foreclosure.
 Interest and fees are added to the principal balance each month, resulting in a rising loan balance over time.

 Borrowers may remain in the home indefinitely, even if the loan balance becomes greater than the value of the home – so long as the borrower meets the loan obligations.

-Because HECM’s are non-recourse loans, you or your heirs will never owe more than the lesser of the value of the home or the loan balance, provided the home is sold to repay the loan.
+Because HECM’s are non-recourse loans, you or your heirs will never owe more than the lesser of the value of the home or the loan balance, so long as the home is sold to repay the loan.

-Borrowers pay a mortgage insurance premium (MIP) which protects the borrower by ensuring they continue to receive their loan proceeds even in the event that the lender becomes insolvent.
+The mortgage insurance premium protects the borrower by ensuring they continue to receive their loan proceeds, even in the event that the lender becomes insolvent.

 Let’s get started and calculate how much you may be eligible to receive

 1As required by the Federal Housing Administration (FHA), you will be charged an initial mortgage insurance premium (MIP) at closing and, over the life of the loan, you will be charged an annual MIP based on the loan balance.